-Sports Contracts necessarily constitute "Class III gaming" under the IGRA because they are neither Class I nor Class II gaming, as defined by the act, and they constitute "sports betting."
-In 1988, Congress enacted the IGRA "to provide a statutory basis for the operation of gaming by Indian tribes as a means of promoting tribal economic development, self-sufficiency, and strong tribal governments."
+Sports Contracts necessarily constitute "Class III gaming" under IGRA because they constitute "sports betting."
+In 1988, Congress enacted IGRA "to provide a statutory basis for the operation of gaming by Indian tribes as a means of promoting tribal economic development, self-sufficiency, and strong tribal governments."
 25 U.S.C. § 2702(1).
-The IGRA established the National Indian Gaming Commission ("NIGC") as an independent Federal regulatory authority "to protect such gaming as a means of generating tribal revenue."
+IGRA established the National Indian Gaming Commission ("NIGC") as an independent Federal regulatory authority "to protect such gaming as a means of generating tribal revenue."
 25 U.S.C. § 2702(3).
-Under the IGRA, Indian gaming is "not only 'a source of substantial revenue' for tribes, but the lifeblood on 'which many tribes ha[ve] come to rely."
+Under IGRA, Indian gaming is "not only 'a source of substantial revenue' for tribes, but the lifeblood on 'which many tribes ha[ve] come to rely.'"
 Chicken Ranch Rancheria of Me-Wuk Indians v.
 California, 42 F.4th 1024, 1032 (9th Cir.
 2022) (quoting In re Indian Gaming Related Cases, 331 F.3d 1094, 1097, 1099-1100 (9th Cir.
 2003)).
 In fact, Indian gaming has become the most successful economic development initiative ever for Indian Country, lifting many tribes out of poverty and providing them with critical funding for education, healthcare, infrastructure, and cultural preservation.

-Pursuant to section 2710(d)(3)(A) of the IGRA, Indian tribes and states are authorized to negotiate compacts to regulate "Class III gaming" on a government-to-government basis.
-Under the IGRA, Class III gaming includes "all forms of gaming that are not [C]lass I gaming or [C]lass II gaming," which the NIGC has interpreted to mean various casino games, such as slot machines and banked card games, and, importantly here, sports betting.
-See 25 C.F.R. § 502.4.
+Pursuant to section 2710(d)(3)(A) of IGRA, Indian tribes and states are authorized to negotiate compacts to regulate "Class III gaming" on a government-to-government basis.
+Class III gaming includes various casino games, such as slot machines and banked card games, and, importantly here, sports betting.
+25 C.F.R. § 502.4.
 In fact, many tribes offer sports betting pursuant to Tribal-State Class III gaming compacts ("IGRA compact(s)").
 See e.g., 2021 Seminole Compact, Part III.F(5) (defining term "Covered Games" to include sports betting) (accessible here); Third Amendment to the Lac Courte Oreilles Band of Lake Superior Chippewa Indians and the State of Wisconsin Gaming Compact of 1991, at 1-2, 6-8 (Sept.
-14, 2022) (permitting the tribe to, among other things, offer retail sports betting on lands within its reservation under amendments to its IGRA compact) (accessible here); Shoal Water Bay Indian Tribe and the State of Washington Class III Gaming Compact, Appendix S: Sports Wagering, §§ 3.1, 3.3, 4 (Sept.
+14, 2022) (permitting the tribe to, among other things, offer retail sports betting on lands within its reservation under amendments to its IGRA compact) (accessible here);2 Shoal Water Bay Indian Tribe and the State of Washington Class III Gaming Compact, Appendix S: Sports Wagering, §§ 3.1, 3.3, 4 (Sept.
 15, 2021) (permitting the tribe to offer mobile and retail sports wagering within its reservation under its IGRA compact) (accessible here); Tribal / State Compact between the Mississippi Band of Choctaw Indians and the State of Mississippi, § 4.21 (Jan.
-29, 1993) ("'Sports pool' means the business of accepting wagers on sporting events by any system or method of wagering other than the system known as the pari-mutuel method of wagering; provided, however, that such wagers shall be allowable under this Compact only if such wagers are allowed on non-Tribal lands under the laws of the State.") (accessible here).
-While OIGA member tribes have not yet compacted with Oklahoma for Class III sports betting, their current IGRA compact - the Model Compact - explicitly permits supplements, which has occurred previously.
-See, e.g., 3A Okla.
-Stat. § 280.1 (providing a Model Compact supplement for ball and dice games).
+29, 1993) ("Sports pool' means the business of accepting wagers on sporting events by any system or method of wagering other than the system known as the pari-mutuel method of wagering; provided, however, that such wagers shall be allowable under this Compact only if such wagers are allowed on non-Tribal lands under the laws of the State.") (accessible here).3